realm/jazzy/README.md

    a `.swiftmodule`.
 Again the `--source-directory` is searched by default if `-F` is not passed in.

-See `swift symbolgraph-extract --help` for all the things you can pass via `--build-tool-arguments`: if your module has dependencies then you may need to add various search path options to let Swift load it.
+See `swift symbolgraph-extract -help` for all the things you can pass via `--build-tool-arguments`: if your module has dependencies then you may need to add various search path options to let Swift load it.